 Since this is a Staff Picks post, this isn't supposed to be an exhaustive list of the best pizzerias you can find in Chicago.
 Instead, it's a quick sampling of places that our writers actually visit, which I think differentiates it from other "best pizza" lists.
 None of these places were included because we thought they needed to be.
 I'll be the first to acknowledge that some very worthy places aren't here, but that's just the nature of picking a favorite.
 For example, both Burt's and Pat's are in my top five, but neither were my, or anyone else's, favorite.
 Excuses, I know.

 If you are looking for a list that best gives a sense of Chicago's pizza scene, you might want to start with this list.
 But if you're looking for pizza that we genuinely eat all the time, this list is for you.

-Check out all the picks by clicking on the slideshow, or by visiting the picks below.
+Check out all the picks by clicking on the slideshow.

 - Pizzeria da Nella